mxro/maxrohde-web/content/posts/2010/2010-05-23-creating-runtime-environments-for-osgi-declarative-services-in-eclipse/index.md

 ---
-title: 'Creating Runtime Environments for OSGi Declarative Services in Eclipse'
-date: '2010-05-23'
+blog: maxrohde.com
 categories:
-  - 'java'
+- java
+date: "2010-05-23"
+title: Creating Runtime Environments for OSGi Declarative Services in Eclipse
 ---

 This post is part of a series of posts on java modularity.